mitogen-hq/mitogen/docs/howitworks.rst

 Bootstrap Preparation
 #####################

-Now we have the mechanism in place to send a zlib-compressed script to the remote Python interpreter, it is time to choose what to send.
+Now we have the mechanism in place to send a :py:mod:`zlib`-compressed script to the remote Python interpreter, it is time to choose what to send.

 The script sent is simply the source code for :py:mod:`econtext.core`, with a single line suffixed to trigger execution of the